streamingfast/substreams-sink-sql/README.md

 > Note that using prior versions (0.2.0, 0.1.*) of `substreams-database-change`, you have to use `substreams.database.v1.DatabaseChanges` in your `substreams.yaml` and put the respected version of the `spkg` in your `substreams.yaml`

+### Protobuf models

+* protobuf bindings are generated using `buf generate` at the root of this repo.
+See https://buf.build/docs/installation to install buf.

 ### Advanced Topics

 #### High Throughput Injection